bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Here are the steps to add the Shopify Buy button to your website.
+Here are the steps to add the Shopify Buy button to your website:

   - Add the Buy Button sales channel.
 Select the plus button next to the Sales channels heading in your Shopify admin.
   - In the Add sales channel dialog box, select the Buy Button to learn more about